tencentyun/intlcloud-documents/yehe_doc/网络/专线接入/操作指南/物理线路/创建物理专线概述_intl_en.md

 ## Preparations[](id:preparatorywork)
 Determine the access point before creating a connection.
 An access point is the location where you can access to Tencent Cloud connection’s network services.
 Nearby access is recommended to ensure network quality and reduce connection costs.
 Generally, two or more access points are available in one Tencent Cloud region, implementing multi-connection disaster recovery.
 You can [submit a ticket](https://console.cloud.tencent.com/workorder/category) to obtain the specific location of each access point.
 The following information helps you choose a proper access point:
 - **Region**: a region is the physical location of an IDC.
-In Tencent Cloud, regions are fully isolated between each other, ensuring cross-region stability and fault tolerance.
-We recommend that you first check the distance from the access point to IDC and choose the region closest to your end users to minimize access latency and improve access speed.
+In Tencent Cloud, regions are fully isolated from each other, ensuring cross-region stability and fault tolerance.
+We recommend selecting the region closest to your end users to minimize access latency and improve download speed.
-- **Carrier**: the provider of connection resources.
+- **Carrier**: the provider of connection resources, such as China Mobile, China Unicom, and China Telecom.
  >?
 According to the relevant national laws, regulations and the [Notice on Regulating the Internet Network Access Marketplace (MIIT [2017] No. 32)](http://www.scio.gov.cn/xwfbh/xwbfbh/wqfbh/35861/36970/xgzc36976/Document/1559330/1559330.htm), you should choose an eligible connection provider to complete the construction of the Direct Connect service.
   > Using an illegal line may expose you to administrative penalty by the State regulatory authority and cause the line unavailability.
 In this case, Tencent Cloud accepts no responsibility.
-- **Port**: choose a fiber optic port or electronic port as needed.
+- **Port**: choose a fiber optic port or electrical port as needed.
   - Fiber optic port: a physical port used to connect fiber optic cables.
 Tencent Cloud provides three port types: 1, 10, and 100 Gbps.
-  - Electronic port: general ports (such as RJ45) in server and network for twisted pairs (ordinary cables).
-Tencent Cloud provides gigabit electronic ports (10/100/1000BASE-T), which are suitable for low bandwidth use cases.
+  - Electrical port: general ports (such as RJ45) in server and network for twisted pairs (ordinary cables).
+Tencent Cloud provides gigabit electrical ports (10/100/1000BASE-T), which are suitable for low bandwidth use cases.
+>?
->?To use a 100 Gbps port, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).
+>- To use a 100 Gbps port, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).
+>- When constructing a connection, make sure that the IDC port specification is the same as that of Tencent Cloud; otherwise, the communication may fail.
+>- In case of inconsistency, we recommend changing the IDC port.
+If you want to use another Tencent Cloud port, you need to resubmit an application and initiate a new process to access the connection.
 <table>
   <tr>
 	<th colspan="2">Port type</th>